SaynaHana/osu-social/readme.txt

-This is a web application I made for a web development course.
+This is an Express.js web application I made for a web development course.
 It allows users to get profile data from the osu! public API and submit likes and comments on osu! players' profile pages.

 Install Instructions:
 npm install